gtrainor/recipes-and-ratings-analysis1/README.md

 For my final model, I used those same "healthy" tags and one hot encoded them as before.

-Yet I also used 'carbohydrates', 'protein', 'saturated_fat', 'sugar', 'total_fat'.
+Yet I also used `carbohydrates`, `protein`, `saturated_fat`, `sugar`, `total_fat`.

-For these features, 'carbohydrates', 'protein', 'saturated_fat', 'sugar', 'total_fat', I used STD Scalar to incorporate these numerical feautures in my dataset.
+For these features, `carbohydrates`, `protein`, `saturated_fat`, `sugar`, `total_fat`, I used STD Scalar to incorporate these numerical feautures in my dataset.
 I chose to use these values of nutrition because I knew that they have a relationship with health.
 Health is majorly about nutrition and incorportating these numerical nutrition values was essential.
 These features are critical in determining the healthiness of a recipe because they directly correlate with factors like energy content, metabolic impact, and disease prevention.
 I chose to use these nutritional features because they are directly tied to how health-conscious individuals might evaluate a recipe.
 These variables are commonly used in nutrition science and public health guidelines to categorize food as either healthy or unhealthy.
 By incorporating them into my model, I aim to predict whether a recipe is healthy based on its nutritional profile, which is essential for anyone seeking to improve their diet.

-In addition to using the numerical features like 'sugar', 'sodium', and 'carbohydrates', I applied Binarizers to these features to help convert them into binary values, which can simplify the model’s interpretation and potentially enhance its performance.
+In addition to using the numerical features like `sugar`, `sodium`, `carbohydrates`, I applied Binarizers to these features to help convert them into binary values, which can simplify the model’s interpretation and potentially enhance its performance.
 To determine the appropriate thresholds for binarization, I used the pivot table that I created earlier to analyze the mean values of sugar, sodium, and carbohydrates for both healthy and non-healthy recipes.
 This allowed me to see distinct patterns between the two groups, which helped me set the thresholds.
 For example, I found that the average carbohydrate content for healthy recipes was greater than 15 grams.
 Therefore, I set the threshold for the carbohydrate Binarizer at 15 grams.
 Recipes with carbohydrates greater than 15 grams would be classified as 1 (healthy), while recipes with carbohydrates less than or equal to 15 grams would be classified as 0 (non-healthy).

 Similarly, I applied this technique to sugar and sodium levels, selecting thresholds based on the average values I observed in the pivot table.
 The purpose of binarizing these nutritional features was to transform continuous variables into categorical ones, making them easier for the model to process.
 This also helped highlight the relationship between certain levels of these nutrients and whether a recipe would be classified as healthy or not.